Sexuality and gender identity–based cultures: Southeast Asia

+East Asia

-Unlike European cultures which are primarily based in Christian religion and have a history of anti-LGBT laws, the Chinese culture was much more open about non-exclusively-heterosexual relationships.
-"For a period of the modern history of both the Republic of China and People's Republic of China in the 20th century, LGBT people received more stringent legal regulations regarding their orientations, with restrictions being gradually eased by the beginning of the 21st century."
+Unlike European cultures which are primarily based in Christian religion and have a history of anti-LGBT laws, the Chinese culture was much more open about non-exclusive, non-heterosexual relationships.
 Though there were still restrictions in the ancient Chinese culture, homosexual relations have been documented since early historical periods.
 There were recordings of subcultures of prostitute/actors in existence; however, even in modern-day Chinese culture, there are those who are opposed to homosexual/bisexual relationships and lifestyles.
-In the People's Republic of China, "Reportedly, Mao Zedong believed in the sexual castration of 'sexual deviants', but little is known about the Communist Chinese government's official policy with regards to homosexuality prior to the 1980s."
+In the People's Republic of China, "Reportedly, Mao Zedong believed in the sexual castration of 'sexual deviants', but little is known about the Communist Chinese government's official policy with regards to homosexuality prior to the 1980s.

-Many Japanese have adopted wide ranges of sexual identity, and space has always existed for non-exclusively hegemonic gender roles in Japanese society.
+In Japan, many Japanese have adopted a wide range of sexual identity, and space has always existed for non-dominant gender roles in Japanese society.
 The modern era, however, has made more room for those openly varied gender roles.
 Before Western contact, Japan did not have a system of identification in which one's identity was determined by one's biological sexual preference (see Sexual minorities in Japan).
-Yet, hegemonic notions of how men and women should behave are still strong in the country, as in the Western cultures.
+Yet, hegemonic and culturally exalted notions of how men and women should behave are still strong in the country, same as in the Western cultures.

 Earlier studies on sex roles and gender identities in Asia focused heavily on particular constraints felt by women, for "'[Japanese] models of citizenship implicitly privilege the male, white-collar 'citizen in a suit.'"
 Constraints are also felt, however, on the males in Asian societies who are held at a higher standard due to the "dominant paradigm" referred to as "hegemonic masculinity".
 "Masculinity" has a history and is actually not only expressed differently in different societies but also differently within societies throughout eras.
 Masculinity, even in traditional Asian cultures is, so called, plural.
 Still, certain forms of masculinity (and femininity for that matter) become particularly privileged, the hegemonic masculinity.